 Suzanne Leal (Australian)

-Suzanne Leal is the author of The Teacher’s Secret and Border Street.
-A regular interviewer at literary events and festivals, Suzanne is the senior judge for the NSW Premier’s Literary Awards and a board member of BAD: Sydney Crime Writers Festival.
-A lawyer experienced in child protection, criminal law and refugee law, she is also a book reviewer for The Australian.
-Her new novel will be published by Allen & Unwin in 2020.
+Suzanne Leal is the author of The Deceptions, The Teacher’s Secret and Border Street.
+A regular presenter at literary events and festivals, she was the senior judge for the NSW Premier’s Literary Awards from 2017 to 2019 and is a Board Director of Sydney Crime Writers Festival.
+A lawyer experienced in child protection, criminal law and refugee law, Suzanne is a senior member of the NSW Civil and Administrative Tribunal and former member of the Refugee Review Tribunal.